Coffee Crisis

-Coffee Crisis is a game for the Sega Genesis/Mega Drive and Microsoft Windows, developed and published by Pittsburgh-based company Mega Cat Studios.
+Coffee Crisis is a game for the Genesis/Mega Drive and Microsoft Windows, developed and published by Pittsburgh-based company Mega Cat Studios.
 The console version was released on February 24, 2017, as a physical cartridge with printed manual.

 Plot

 An evil race of aliens called the Smurgliens has watched Earth for years.
 Through their observations, they deduce that the best humanity has to offer is its wifi, cat videos, metal music, and coffee.
 Two baristas from the Black Forge Coffee House, Nick and Ashley, take it upon themselves to confront the threat after their coffee shop is invaded.

 Gameplay

 Coffee Crisis is a side-scrolling brawler, reminiscent of games like Streets of Rage or Golden Axe.
 Players fight a variety of aliens and possessed humans, collecting power-ups and earning points, as they progress through numerous levels.
 Jumping and special maneuvers are also available.

 The game was designed with cooperative play in mind, and offers two-player support.
 Players can play as either Nick Miller or Ashley Corts from the Black Forge Coffee House.

-A PC release of Coffee Crisis is planned for release in April 2018.
+A PC version of Coffee Crisis was released in May 2018.
 This version features updated graphics, a new soundtrack, and a host of extra features, such as a special difficulty mode, integration with streaming platforms, and procedurally generated modifier items that change the gameplay on each playthrough.